CassiG/phase-0-tracks/web_dev/jquery/notes.md

 - User 1 enters a secret message
 - Clicks save to enter it (this user form dissapears with a note "Thank you for your message")
     + This enters the text above, in white
-- Next page can display a slider - which you can slide to make the area black to read the secret message.
+- Button appears to reveal the message - change the opacity of the div to black